Inside: Here are 10 puberty facts that will help your son or daughter to thrive (and not just survive) puberty.

 Our fifth puberty facts is about making sure they know that puberty is a ‘similar yet different’ experience for both boys and girls.

-Remind your child that puberty happens to both boys and girls.
+Remind your child that puberty happens to all children (regardless of their gender and biological sex).
 Some of the changes will be similar (pubic hair, body odour, pimples) but some won’t be (ejaculation, periods).
 So make sure your child knows that all of their friends will be going through changes, but that some of the changes will be different for them.

 Our sixth puberty facts is about reminding kids that we all start puberty at a different time.